bguesman/docsify-test/docs/editor/blocks/atmosphere_layer_block.md

 Only true volumetric shadows are supported for point and spot lights.

-A note: to adjust the streakiness of the screenspace shadows, you can tweak the [depth buffer downsample factor](/editor/blocks/quality_settings_block?id=screenspace-depth-downscale) in your [quality settings](/editor/blocks/quality_settings_block).
+A note: to adjust the streakiness of the screenspace shadows, you can tweak the [depth buffer downsample factor](/editor/blocks/global_settings?id=screenspace-depth-downscale) in your [global settings](/editor/blocks/global_settings).
 This is a global setting, so it cannot be set per layer.

 For [regular atmosphere layers](/editor/blocks/atmosphere_layer_block?id=regular-distributions), two settings ([occlusion bias](/editor/blocks/atmosphere_layer_block?id=occlusion-bias) and [occlusion spread](/editor/blocks/atmosphere_layer_block?id=occlusion-spread)) are exposed to help with scattering bleeding through geometry in an unwanted way.